Meme-Supplier/Rusterminal/README.md

 # Rusterminal - v0.1.6
-Basically PYShell but rewritten in rust
+Basically PYShell but rewritten in Rust

 # Tested on: